SO FAR, SO WHAT

 Now I can set type, import images and retouch them without having to wait for a courier, or a type rep from Apex or Conways, or the airbrush salesman (one of whom, a true gent from DeVilbiss, found himself fretting, in his shirtsleeves, trying to help me create a silver plate on a Procol Harum in-store display – he left at eight, telling me to eat properly and sleep well, otherwise I'd get an ulcer.
 But I was, and remain, an overtime glutton).

 I worked with John Bonis, who was the only person in London capable of holding a light to Barney Bubbles, of Stiff Records fame.
-His Island posters were legendary; witty, well designed fun.
+John's Island posters were legendary; witty, well designed fun.
 We did ads by the ton, too.
 If he couldn't think of an idea he'd just start drawing and one morning held up a huge cartoon of a man running with fish for feet.
 "What am I going to put for the headline?" he asked; the client having just arrived.
 "Put your skates on?"
 I said hopefully, looking up, probably, from a badly airbrushed platter.
 All smiles, he lettered it in; infallibly; in his perfect rendition of Franklin Gothic.
 Demi Bold Condensed.

-So, now I'm working on the Chalke Valley History Festival programme and I'm loving it.
-Loving making the images work with the titles and having fun (yep, that word again) against the rather serious but adaptable Univers.
 Clients often confuse wit with a lack of gravitas, but humour used properly, shows confidence.
 One of the 80s most brilliant designers, David Stuart, co-wrote a book, A Smile In The Mind, that showed examples of this elusive magic being caught and used properly.
-Er, hem.
-My design partner at the time, Paul Rodger, and myself, both featured, albeit modestly.